semakosa/tangut-pronunciation-db/README.md

 This repository hosts the Tangut Pronunciation Database, a collection of TSV files that provide pronunciation data for Tangut characters.
 Each file represents a version of the database, identified by its date, and includes multiple transcription systems with evolving accuracy.

-In addition to GitHub, this database is permanently archived at [PHAIDRA](https://phaidra.univie.ac.at/detail/o:2122259), the University of Vienna’s digital repository, in accordance with the FAIR principles, ensuring its long-term preservation and accessibility, with a DOI ([10.25365/phaidra.654](https://doi.org/10.25365/phaidra.654)) for persistent identification.
+In addition to GitHub, this database is permanently archived at [PHAIDRA](https://phaidra.univie.ac.at/detail/o:2122259), the University of Vienna's digital repository, in accordance with the FAIR principles, ensuring its long-term preservation and accessibility, with a DOI ([10.25365/phaidra.654](https://doi.org/10.25365/phaidra.654)) for persistent identification.

 ## Documentation

-Detailed documentation of the phonological systems used in this database is available in the [docs](docs/) directory:

-- [GHC system overview](https://semakosa.github.io/tangut-pronunciation-db/docs/GHC-en.html) ([docs/GHC-en.md](docs/GHC-en.md)) – Documentation of the Gong Hwang-cherng (GHC) phonological system ([中文版](https://semakosa.github.io/tangut-pronunciation-db/docs/GHC-zh.html))
-- [GX202411 system overview](https://semakosa.github.io/tangut-pronunciation-db/docs/GX202411-en.html) ([docs/GX202411-en.md](docs/GX202411-en.md)) – Documentation of the GX202411 phonological system ([中文版](https://semakosa.github.io/tangut-pronunciation-db/docs/GX202411-zh.html))
+For practical use and exploration of this pronunciation database, Tangutologists may find the [Tangut Transcription Tool](https://semakosa.github.io/tangut-pronunciation-db/) particularly helpful.
+Detailed documentation on the phonological systems, including the [GHC system](https://semakosa.github.io/tangut-pronunciation-db/docs/GHC-en.html) ([source](docs/GHC-en.md)) and the [GX202411 system](https://semakosa.github.io/tangut-pronunciation-db/docs/GX202411-en.html) ([source](docs/GX202411-en.md)), is available online and within the `docs/` directory ([中文版](#chinese-documentation)).

 ## Versioning